AFEC 261 / EU Regulation

 We build your Air France-specific case

 We submit a formal EC261 claim letter to Air France's claims department in Paris, citing the specific ECJ ruling that applies to your disruption.
 Air France's cooperative approach means most valid claims are paid within 4–6 weeks.
-If Air France rejects a valid claim, we escalate to the DGAC (French Civil Aviation Authority) — their ADR decisions are binding and Air France's compliance rate exceeds 85%.
+If Air France rejects a valid claim, we escalate to the DGAC (French Civil Aviation Authority) — their ADR decisions are binding and Air France's ADR process is available for escalation.

 3